OWASP/CheatSheetSeries/cheatsheets_draft/HTTP_Headers_Cheat_Sheet.md

 Send everything to the same site but only the origin for other sites.
 > `Referrer-Policy: strict-origin-when-cross-origin`

-- *NOTE:* This is the default in modern browsers
+- *NOTE:* This is the default in modern browsers.
+Read about it on the [Mozilla Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) page.

 ### Content-Type